SharePoint/sp-dev-docs/docs/spfx/web-parts/add-jqueryui-accordion-to-web-part.md

 };
 ```

-As you can see jQueryUI typed definition allows us to create a typed variable called `JQueryUI.AccordionOptions` and specify the supported properties.
+As you can see, jQueryUI typed definition allows you to create a typed variable called `JQueryUI.AccordionOptions` and specify the supported properties.

-Play around with the intellisense and you will notice you will get full support for available methods under `JQueryUI.` as well as the method parameters.
+If you play around with the IntelliSense, you will notice you will get full support for available methods under `JQueryUI.` as well as the method parameters.

 Finally, initialize the accordion: